 Isle Ornsay, Camus Cross & Duisdale

 This hotel is the centre of estate of the late Sir Iain Noble.
 In his lifetime he was passionate about the Gaelic language and its potential to turn the local economy around.
 His extreme views were not always popular but in his vision of Gaelic opening the door to economic recovery vision he was unequivocally successful.
-The presence of Iain Noble’s creation, Sabhal Mor Ostaig Gaelic College in Sleat has been the source of an economic bubble that has protected house-prices and ensured relative affluence.
+The presence of Iain Noble’s creation, Sabhal Mor Ostaig Gaelic College in Sleat has been the source of an economic bubble that has protected house prices and ensured relative affluence.
 The new village of Kilbeg is further testimony to this success.

 The village of Camus Cross is full of rural charm as its single track road curls prettily round the coastline and over the hill.
 B&Bs and holiday cottages are plentiful.
-There a number of small boats along the shore and artists’ studios dip their toes in the water at high tide.
+There are number of small boats along the shore and artists’ studios dip their toes in the water at high tide.